 Knowledge

-As a result of this SL class, students will be able to describe/explain/analyze the following:
+As a result of the SL, students will be able to describe/explain/analyze:

-- COMMUNITY ISSUES: Investigate a local community-identified need and available assets.
-Analyze a community issue(s) including potential root causes.
+- COMMUNITY ISSUES: Describe a local community-identified need, community assets, and potential root causes.

-- DISCIPLINE: Analyze how the discipline or profession can contribute to short-term well being and/or greater long-term social well being.
-Describe how the profession may inadvertently perpetuate the issue.
+- DISCIPLINE: Explain how the discipline or profession can contribute to short-term or long-term social well-being.

-- MULTIPLE PERSPECTIVES:Â Explain multiple perspectives on this issue (e.g. how different perspectives explain the root causes of the issue and possible solutions).
+- MULTIPLE PERSPECTIVES:Â Identify multiple perspectives on an issue (e.g. how different perspectives explain the root causes of the issue and possible solutions).

 - POLICY: Analyze how specific policies may influence this issue (think institutional, local, national, or international).